DNA Testing for Atrial Fibrillation

 Genetic predisposition DNA testing for atrial fibrillation is useful in order to screen those who have a family history of the condition.
 Arial fibrillation is generally thought to be influenced by environmental factors such as excessive or frequent consumption of caffeine based products (which include tea and coffee), alcohol consumption, drug use, smoking and obesity.
 These environmental triggers account for the majority of atrial fibrillation cases; however, a genetic predisposition to atrial fibrillation has been established.
 Research has shown that up to 15% of people with atrial fibrillation may have a familial form of the condition, with missense mutations in the KCNQ1 gene identified as playing a key role in its development.

-For support and more information about atrial fibrillation, please visit the Atrial Fibrillation Association website, an international charity which provides information, support and access to established, new or innovative treatments for atrial fibrillation.
+For support and more information about atrial fibrillation, please visit the American Heart Association website, an international charity which provides information, support and access to established, new or innovative treatments for atrial fibrillation.

 Speak To International Biosciences About DNA Testing Genetic Predisposition for Atrial Fibrillation

 International Biosciences provide Genetic Predisposition testing to determine your genetic predisposition for important health conditions including cancers, cardiovascular conditions, diabetes and obesity.
 Knowing which genetic disorders and diseases you are at risk from will allow you to plan to reduce it by making lifestyle changes such as diet and exercise.
 Contact International Biosciences on 1-800-987-923 or click here to email us.